kingingkingdoms/Millionaire-s-Digest-Show-Friends/readme.txt

 == Description ==

-Display the friends of the displayed user as a widget with filters made by the Founder & CEO of the Millionaire's Digest with the thanks of imath for the original plugin.
+Display the friends of the displayed user as a widget with filters made by the Founder & CEO of the Millionaire's Digest, and with special thanks and all credits going to imath for the original plugin.

 == Installation ==